AstralGuard/GhostLink/README.md

 ────────────────────────────────────────

-NOTE: We have added some apk payloads to start off with.
-Check the payloads folder
+NOTE: We have added some apk payloads for you to start off with.
+Check the payloads folder.

 ────────────────────────────────────────